Eminis31/Ethical-Hacking-Lab/Lab5.md

-# Passive vs Active Reconnaissance
+# Comparing Passive vs Active Reconnaissance

 This section provides a clear comparison between passive and active reconnaissance techniques used during cybersecurity assessments or penetration testing.